PhilNel/knowledge-boardgame-assistant/games/nemesis/actions/overview.md

-# Actions
+# Actions Overview

-Category: Core Mechanics - Actions
+Category: Actions - Overview
 Related Systems: Movement, Combat, Contamination, Basic Actions, Player Phase

 Actions are the primary way characters interact with the game world.
 Players have a total of 2 Actions per round during the **Player Phase**.